AMSII/blue/blue/w16d4/objects2.md

 Constructors are SUPER Important and we'll most likely have to cover this topic again.

-- The constructor function is used in conjunction with the keyword `new` to instantiate new objects of a specified type.
+- The constructor function is used in conjunction with the keyword `new` to instantiate new objects of a specified "type".
 	- Think of it as a blueprint.
 	- You can use the keyword `new` to instantiate (create an instance, kinda like how in Star trek they materialize new food out of thin air) of the specified constructor.
 - The constructor is a function